STRATEGY

 a CD makes pictures any easier for someone to look at than slides in a

 The digital revolution brings access.
-To
+This includes access

-see what's out there, do a search (I use google.com for searching).
+see what's out there, do a search for "online photo album review", or for "best family website hosting".
+Whether

 you go for a